nvdajp/focusHighlight/readme.md

 To disable object tracking, uninstall the addon.

+## Changes for 5.6 ##

+* Addresses the compatibility issue with NVDA snapshot alpha-16682.

 ## Changes for 5.5 ##

 * Addresses the issue with NVDA 2018.4 and Firefox/Chrome web browsers.